wp-plugins/srbtranslatin/readme.txt

 This plugin is developed inspired by two plugins WP Translit by Aleksandar Urošević and srlatin by Kimmo Suominen.
-I actually merged functionality of these two and expanded it with a lot of new functionality I needed for my site.
+I actually merged functionality of these two and expanded it with a lot of new functionality I needed for my site, and later with new functionality asked by plugin users.